rainee007/angular2/README.md

 | R35|2016-07-01|rc4|

 ### 4 latest change
-I will set the latest branch as the default branch
+I will set the latest branch as the default branch。

 ### 5、other
 welcome to [xiaomo's blog](http://blog.xiaomo.info)。